Eightmile, Oregon

 Eightmile is an unincorporated community in Morrow County, Oregon, United States, on Oregon Route 206 (the Wasco–Heppner Highway).

+Description

 The town was named by pioneer ranchers after its location on Eightmile Canyon, which was so named because its mouth was about 8 mi up Willow Creek from the Columbia River.
 Eightmile's post office was established in 1883 and closed in 1941.